kuvivek/drivingTheoryInGermany/README.md

 efficiency class and emission class.

 246. It starts raining.
 Why must you immediately increase the safe distance?
-❌Because the brakes react more quickly
+❌ Because the brakes react more quickly
 ✅ Because a greasy film may form which increases the braking distance
 ✅ Because visibility may become worse and the windscreen wipers do not immediately provide a clear field of vision
 **Comment**:  When it starts to rain, road dirt can form a dangerous smear layer on the road, which increases the braking distance.